abdellatif-belmady/abdellatif-belmady/web/Documentations/Libraries/numpy.md

     std = 5.08483584352
     var = 25.8555555556

-!!!
-Info ""
 These functions accept an optional argument `axis` which lets you ask for the operation to be performed on elements along the given axis.
 For example:

 ```py
 c=np.arange(24).reshape(2,3,4)